 When you check your live CD, try using all your hardware from it.
 Print a page, scan it back in, take a picture of it, download the image, dial up and upload the image to your blog.
 Although Linux supports most modern hardware, missing drivers can be a serious problem.
 If your hardware doesn't work from the Live CD, try searching on Google for Linux <name of your hardware>.

 It's especially important to check printers, scanners, modems, and wireless adapters.
-Although most of these work fine, those that don't work immediately can be big hassle on install day.
+Although most of these work fine, those that don't work immediately can be a big hassle on install day.

 Back your disk up